Backlynk

 The data ceiling of free tools becomes a strategic liability in three specific scenarios:

 Scenario 1: You're in a competitive niche.
-If your target keywords have competitors with DR 50+ profiles, the top-100 view from Ahrefs free is obscuring the vast majority of their link acquisition strategy.
-You're seeing 2–5% of their backlinks and building strategy on that slice.
+If your target keywords have competitors with strong referring-domain profiles, a capped public view can obscure most of their link acquisition strategy.
+You're seeing a discovery sample and building strategy on that slice.

 Scenario 2: You're running an active link building campaign.
 When you're acquiring links consistently, you need to monitor your full profile — including links that drop, toxic domains that appear, and the velocity of your acquisition relative to competitors.
 Free tools cap out the monitoring capacity you need.